First-year students

 Tutorials are courses led by advanced students.
 There are orientation tutorials where you learn everything you need to know for a successful philosophy degree.
 There are also subject-specific tutorials that serve to deepen a lecture and prepare for an exam.
 Attendance at tutorials is voluntary but recommended for all students.

-Yes, if you would like to earn a Certificate of Participation (BN) in a course, you must register online in the student portal.
+Yes, if you would like to produce a “Studienleistung” (SL) in a course, you must register online in the student portal.
 The registration deadline is the end of the semester.
 Instructions can be found here.

-Yes, if you want to take a final exam (AP), you must register online in the student portal.
+Yes, if you want to take a "Modulprüfung" (MP), you must register online in the student portal.
 Instructions can be found here.

 The first exam is usually held toward the end of the lecture period or at the beginning of the semester break.
 A second exam is often offered during the semester break.